 How to Get Rid of Spiders

 With the weather about to change yet again, spiders will soon be on the prowl.
 This is when you have a choice: You can grab a chemically-based pesticide or use a tool that disperses a non-toxic powder.
 Because most products on the store shelf can be just as harmful as the spider bite itself, you want to ensure that you’re using something that will not cause further harm to you or to your family.
 My buster, Dr. Killigan’s Insect Buster, is that tool.
-Diatomaceous earth, or DE, is a non-toxic pest control powder that can be used to eliminate spiders.
-It can safely be used both in your home and outdoors.
+Dust to Dust, a superb alternative to diatomaceous earth, to be poured into the buster, is that powder.
+It is a safe, non-toxic pest control powder with up to 50 % faster kill times that diatomaceous earth.
+These tools will eliminate spiders.

 Final Word on Home Remedies for Spider Bites